nikbearbrown/INFO_7375/README.md

 _Course Schedule_

 This is a seminar class.
 The literature is read and presented every week.
 Students present their research every two to three weeks.
 The beginning of each week will introduce new theory.
-The focus for Summer 2020 Parts 1 through IV below.
+The focus for Summer 2020 is parts one through four below.
 Advanced students have the option of working on any of the parts below.

 Companies that have applications and research related to Computational Skepticism will be invited from time to time.